syncip/ipapi/README.md

 # ipapi.de
 Information about ipapi.de Service.
-Al little service to check your public ip, for IPv4 and IPv6.
+A little service to check your public ip, for IPv4 and IPv6.

 ## ipv4
 URL: ``https://ip4.ipapi.de``